eventide-project/docs/user-guide/handlers.md

 ## Matching Messages to Handlers

-When a message is sent to a handler, the handler determines whether there is handler method that can receive the message.
+When a message is sent to a handler, the handler determines whether there is a handler method that can receive the message.

 A handler method is determined to match an inbound message based on the message's class name and the method's name.